What is dihydroergotamine infusion?

 Dihydroergotamine (DHE) infusion is a migraine treatment that works by therapeutically contracting some of the blood vessels that supply the tissues that cover and protect the brain.
 It also stops the release of natural substances in the brain that contribute to migraine pain.

 DHE is a medication in a class of drugs called ergot alkaloids.
-Infusion therapy involves delivering a medication through an IV, which is done in a hospital or an infusion center.
+Infusion therapy involves delivering a medication through an IV, which is done in a hospital setting and requires admission to the facility as a patient.
 There is also an intramuscular formulation, which is administered in a clinic, and an intranasal formulation, which can be taken at home.
 DHE cannot be given as a pill.

 What is dihydroergotamine infusion used for?